kworkflow/patch-hub/paper/paper.md

 ### Custom configuration

 Another important feature is the ability to customize specific system settings.
-The main options include: selecting which tool will be used to render patchsets, configuring how many patchsets are displayed per page, defining directories for data and cache storage, and setting log retention periods.
+The main options include (i) selecting the tool to be used for rendering patchsets, (ii) configuring the number of patchsets displayed per page, (iii) defining directories for data and cache storage, and (iv) setting log retention periods.
 Users can also configure integration with Git commands, such as `git send-email` for replying to patchsets and `git am` for applying a patchset to the local kernel tree.
-This ensures that the review and application workflow can be tailored to each user's preferences.
+This strategy ensures that the review and application workflow can be tailored to each user's preferences.

 ![Configuration screen](figures/config-screen.png)

 ## Architecture

-The `patch-hub` architecture can be divided into two fundamental parts:
+The `patch-hub` architecture contains two fundamental parts:

 1. The core of the application, which handles all state changes triggered by user interaction.
 2. The integration with lore.kernel.org, which provides access to up-to-date patchsets.

 ### MVC (Model–View–Controller)

-The core of the application was developed following the _Model–View–Controller_ (MVC) design pattern, where the Model represents the aggregation of all application states, the View represents the abstraction of how those states are rendered to the user, and the Controller manages user interactions and requested actions.
+We developed the core of the application following the _Model–View–Controller_ (MVC) design pattern, where the Model represents the aggregation of all application states, the View represents the abstraction of how those states are rendered to the user, and the Controller manages user interactions and requested actions.

 #### Model